ruby-amqp/rubymarchhare.info/articles/bindings.md

 ## Unbinding queues from exchanges

-To unbind a queue from an exchange use `Bunny::Queue#unbind`:
+To unbind a queue from an exchange use `HotBunnies::Queue#unbind`:

 ``` ruby
 q.unbind(x)